Rocky Harbour Formation: Paleobiota

-The Rocky Harbour Formation is currently the oldest formation in Newfoundland, Canada, to bear pre-Gaskiers glaciation fossil material at around 579 Ma, although it is beaten by the Lantian Formation, which sits at 602 - 577 Ma.
-These fossils are of the enigmatic Palaeopascichnids, elongated to agglutinated organisms which consist of multiple sausage-shaped chambers or spherical or hemispherical chambers that occasionally branch.
+The Rocky Harbour Formation was previously the oldest formation in Newfoundland to contain the oldest fossil material at 579 Ma, until it was beaten by the Mall Bay Formation at 580 Ma.
+The fossils in question are of the enigmatic palaeopascichnids, elongated to agglutinated organisms which consist of multiple sausage-shaped chambers or spherical or hemispherical chambers that occasionally branch.